3 Blown In Fiberglass Insulation Problems Including Its Health Risks

 • Taking More Expenses

-This is one of the blown-in fiberglass insulation problems: damp insulation not only loses its effectiveness, but it also condenses, causing wet spots and mildew in your home.
-The only method to solve the problem is to eliminate all of the damp insulation, which can be expensive and may require the replacement of larger parts of brick or gypsum.
+This is one of the problems with blown-in fiberglass insulation: damp insulation not only loses its effectiveness but also condenses, causing wet spots and mildew in your home.
+The only method to solve the problem is to eliminate all damp insulation, which can be expensive and may require the replacement of larger parts of brick or gypsum.

 • More Prone to Settling

-Walls’ blown insulation can cause problems due to the vertical aspect of walls, which makes them much more vulnerable to settling.
+Walls’ blown insulation can cause problems due to their vertical aspect, which makes them much more vulnerable to settling.
 Whenever the wall is completely wrapped, it is doubtful that any gaps will form as a result of a material settling inside the hollow.
 However, it will perform inadequately.

-All types of blown-in insulation pose a health risk, especially fiberglass one.
-So, before you want to set it up, perhaps you should be aware of these risks below.
+All types of blown-in insulation pose a health risk, especially fiberglass insulation.
+So, before you install it, perhaps you should be aware of the risks below.

 • Skin Irritation

-Whenever your bare skin gets into contact with fiberglass, the small glass shards inside the fiber can easily cut your flesh.
+Whenever your bare skin comes into contact with fiberglass, the small glass shards inside the fiber can easily cut your flesh.
 These wounds can cause a lot of discomfort and irritation.

 Though you may assume you have a skin rash following handling fiberglass, those marks are most likely wounds.